 Welcome to Parkview Middle School.
-This agenda book is provided to every student and parent as a quick reference to information necessary to understand the daily operations of our school.
-It will help students organize their assignments and give parents a means to monitor student assignments and communicate with teachers.
+This handbook is provided to every student and parent as a quick reference to information necessary to understand the daily operations of our school.
 If you or your parents have any questions concerning the procedures outlined in this handbook, please feel free to contact a teacher, counselor, or administrator.